MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 ```

 We also need to remember to deallocate the `ThreadLocalStorage`, what we keep in the register is just a pointer to
 that allocated heap-memory.
-Both in successful, and panicking thread-exits.
+This needs to be done both in successful and panicking thread-exits.

 ## Final thoughts
 I've been dreading reinventing this particular wheel, but I'm glad I did.